wu-lee/rushkoff-archive/docs/_articles/beyond-wargames.md

 Because our computers are networked rather than isolated, we no longer need to see the “other” team as on the opposite side of a discrete boundary.
 They are part of the same system.
 As a result, scenarios for cooperation more complex than "mutually assured destruction” begin to emerge.

-What I'd like to see as a result of computer networking is the possi- bility for modeling new, as yet-to-be conceived, collaborative behaviors.
+What I'd like to see as a result of computer networking is the possibility for modeling new, as yet-to-be conceived, collaborative behaviors.
 Play behavior has almost always been relegated to the Dionysian side of the culture, while purpose remains with Apollo and the courts.
 Both of these artificially isolated aspects of society end up suffering as a result: politics ends up unsexy (leading to the salacious behavior of its repressed participants) and the arts end up unserious (leading to the equally disastrous attempts to bolster its relevancy through cruel entertainments like reality TV).

 170☐